Cost of Living in Kyrgyzstan

 Will I save money living in Kyrgyzstan?

 "Living in Kyrgyzstan can be significantly cheaper than living in the United States.
 The cost of living in Kyrgyzstan is much lower than in the United States, with basic necessities such as food, housing, and transportation costing significantly less.
-Additionally, Kyrgyzstan has a lower cost of living than many other countries in the region, making it an attractive option for those looking to save money," remarked one expat in Kyrgyzstan.
+Additionally, Kyrgyzstan has a lower cost of living than many other countries in the region, making it an attractive option for those looking to save money," said one expat in Kyrgyzstan.

 What is the average cost of housing in Kyrgyzstan?